chiamp/sigmazero/README.md

 ### Implementation details

 Rather than a list of nodes, the node set is implemented as a single class object; the same as a node in regular MCTS.
+Comparisons between how the attributes are implemented between a node and node set are detailed in the table below:

 | Attribute | Node  | Node Set |
 | ------------- | ------------- | ------------- |